 The Nashville rock outfit, Cardboard Kids, grew up as friends in the dense back woods of Tyler, Texas.
 They played in teenage bands together, and formed Cardboard Kids in 2013 in hopes to create a new sound with the influences of soul and rock.
 Collectively, the band draws their influences from their upbringing in 90’s rock and R&B, as well as their love for gritty 60’s blues tunes.

 Alt-pop outfit Vinyl Thief is at the crest of an exciting wave of Nashville indie-pop musicians.
-The band started building buzz with 2012’s Rebel Hill EP, scoring attention from Paste Magazine.
+The band started building buzz with 2012’s where to buy dapoxetine in chennai Rebel Hill EP, scoring attention from Paste Magazine.
 With a full-length album, an EP, and several singles released, Vice’s Noisey, NYLON Magazine, Consequence of Sound, and The Onion’s AV Club have all jumped onboard Vinyl Thief’s synthy and infectious sound.

 Easy Roscoe aims to bring the fun back to rock music.
 The five friends draw on their easy-going relationship to craft their presence on stage – and also add instrumentation, such as ukulele and trumpet, to create a party-like feel.